Make DIY Vintage Spindle American Flags for Decor!

 Why didn’t I use wax for this project?

-Not everyone has wax and extra cost.
+Not everyone has wax and a little extra cost.
 Most have tea and coffee.
 Personally, my vote is for adding wax.

 Why make rustic flag decor?